Skip to content

 5. Name keys

-Sorted token concatenation for exact deduplication.
+Sorted token concatenation for order-independent matching.

 Index field: name_keys (keyword)